-|Cash within 24 hours or less||Funding in 1-2 months|
+|Cash within 24 Hours or Less||Funding in 1-2 Months|

-|No monthly interest||Monthly Interest|
+|No Monthly Interest||Monthly Interest|

 There are many factoring companies in North America.
 Choosing the right factoring company is key to a successful factoring relationship.
-A factoring company should be able to meet the cash requirements of the client, and offer services which add value to the factoring relationship.
+A factoring company should be able to meet the cash requirements of the client, and offer services that add value to the factoring relationship.

 Because factoring has made its way into several industries, companies have divided themselves into either specialists or generalists.